Erucic acid: Sources of erucic acid

 The name erucic means "of or pertaining to Eruca", which is a genus of flowering plants in the family Brassicaceae.
 The genus includes colewort (E. sativa), which today is better known as arugula (US) or rocket (UK).

 Erucic acid is produced naturally (together with other fatty acids) across a great range of green plants, but especially so in members of the genus Brassica.
 For industrial purposes and production of erucic acid, rapeseed is used; for food purposes a 'low-erucic acid rapeseed' (LEAR) has been developed (canola), which contains fats derived from oleic acid instead of erucic acid.

 Biochemistry

 Erucic acid is produced by elongation of oleic acid via oleoyl-coenzyme A and malonyl-CoA.
 Erucic acid is broken down into shorter-chain fatty acids in the human liver by the long-chain acyl CoA dehydrogenase enzyme.

 Health effects

-Studies done on laboratory animals in the early 1970s show that erucic acid appears to have toxic effects on the heart at high enough doses.
-However, more recent research has cast doubt on the relevance of rat studies to the human health of erucic acid.
-Rats are unusual in their inability to process erucic acid, and the symptoms in rats caused by a diet with high levels of erucic acid have not been observed in pigs, primates, or any other animals.
-An association between the consumption of rapeseed oil and increased myocardial lipidosis, or heart disease, has not been established for humans.
-While there are reports of toxicity from long-term use of Lorenzo's oil (which contains erucic acid and other ingredients), there are no reports of harm to people from dietary consumption of erucic acid.

-Publication of animal studies with erucic acid through the 1970s led to governments worldwide moving away from oils with high levels of erucic acid, and tolerance levels for human exposure to erucic acid have been established based on the animal studies.
+As early as 1977, the use of rapeseed oil was deemed safe as a food additive in the United States.